jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 The way out starts with a universal law we already know well—we just haven't applied it to the new you.

 Charles Darwin decoded the rules of life.
-All lifeforms play a grand competition, striving to survive and reproduce.
-Each generation exhibits slight variations; natural selection favors the traits that work; new species evolve to suit a changing environment.
-We accept that these rules govern biological life.
-Others have noticed they touch technology too—but this book asks the question: if technology evolves, what does that make *you*?
+Every generation varies, natural selection favors the traits that work, and new species evolve to suit a changing environment.
+So what does that make you?

+Our biology can't keep pace, so our minds must: we pick which tools to make and use, and so become selectors for evolution.
+No one is in charge—some may ban printing presses or working from home, but evolution runs on billions of small choices, like dropping DVDs for streaming, so it always finds another way.
+What it hasn't gotten around is us: even holding new tools, we tell ourselves stories loud enough to forget we're still playing.

+Our identities, ideologies, and cultures often have us clinging to the toolset we know and resisting the obligations of life.
+This book is about learning to see the shifting environment beneath those stories—the same stories that carry our knowledge and culture but can also blind us to a simple truth: ongoing adaptation is how living things prosper.

-It means your evolution happens not in your body, but in your mind—each time you pick and choose which tools to use.
-And the good news is, life has felt your struggles many times before, and there is a time-tested game plan for surviving them: the evolution of new species better suited to the environment.
-Better news still, many of the adaptations we need already exist.
+And the good news is that life has faced our struggle with dwindling resources many times before.
+The game plan is old and proven—new species, better suited to the environment—and many of the adaptations we need already exist.

 In the early 1970s, something fundamental shifted: the Mother of All Demos (1968) revealed interactive computing's potential, ARPANET (1969) proved networked communication could work, and the microprocessor (1971) made computation portable.
 The building blocks of networked personal computing existed simultaneously, and as they converged over the following decades, the Industrial Age gave birth to the Internet Age.
 New digital products filled the world like offspring seeking to win their place in nature.